ryusangwon/ryusangwon.github.io/_pages/about.md

   - /about.html
 ---

 I'm PhD student at <a href="https://ai.postech.ac.kr/">POSTECH AI</a>.
 My research interests lie in various areas of text summarization and reinforcement learning.
 I am fortunated to be advised by <a href="https://sites.google.com/view/jungseulok">Jungseul Ok</a> and <a href="https://www.yunsukim.me/">Yunsu Kim</a>.
-My research is supported by Samsung Electronics MX Scholarship.
+My research is supported by <a href="https://www.samsung-dxrecruit.com/dept/detail/C0003">Samsung Electronics MX Scholarship</a>.
 Feel free to contact via email [ryusangwon@postech.ac.kr](mailto:ryusangwon@postech.ac.kr).

 News 🗞️
 -----